 Cluster deployment and bootstrapping

 When deploying multiple Kubernetes clusters in highly available and geographically distributed configurations, it's essential to consider the sum of each Kubernetes cluster as a coupled unit.
-You may want to develop code-driven strategies for automated deployment and configuration to ensure that each Kubernetes instance is as identical as possible.
-You'll want to consider strategies for scaling out and in by adding or removing other Kubernetes instances.
-You'll want to think through regional failure and ensure that any byproduct of a failure is compensated for in your deployment and configuration plan, to account for regional failures or other common scenarios.
+You might want to develop code-driven strategies for automated deployment and configuration to ensure that each Kubernetes instance is as identical as possible.
+You'll want to consider strategies for scaling out and in, by adding or removing other Kubernetes instances.
+You'll want your design, and deployment and configuration plan, to account for regional failures or other common scenarios.

 When working with many AKS instances, we recommend considering infrastructure as code solutions, such and Azure Resource Manager templates, Bicep templates, or Terraform configurations.
 Infrastructure as code solutions provide an automated, scalable, and idempotent deployment solution.
 This reference architecture includes an ARM Template for the solutions shared services and then another for the AKS clusters + regional services.
 If you use infrastructure as code, a deployment stamp can be defined with generalized configurations such as networking, authorization, and diagnostics.
 A deployment parameter file can be provided with regional-specific values.
 With this configuration, a single template can be used to deploy an almost identical stamp across any region.